ecotaxa/uvpec/README.md

 In order to use the `uvpec` package, you have to create a `config.yaml` file.
 Don't panic, you have an example of such a file in your cloned repository in `uvpec/uvpec/config.yaml`.
 In the latter, you need to specify 3 things : what do you want to do with the package, some input/output information and the parameters for the gradient boosted trees algorithm (XGBoost) that will train and create a classification model.

 For the process information, you need to specify two boolean variables:
-  - `evaluate_only` : 'true' if you only want to evaluate an already created model.
-In that case, the package will not train any model and will do only the evaluation of the model indicated by `model` path with the `test_set` data. 'false' if you want to train a model.
+  - `evaluate_only`: 'true' if you only want to evaluate an already created model.
+In that case, the package will not train any model and will do only the evaluation of the model indicated by `model` path with the `test_features_file` data. 'false' if you want to train a model.
-  - `train_only`: 'true' if you want to only train a model and skip the evaluation part. 'false' if not.
-NOT TAKEN INTO ACCOUNT IF `evaluate_only` is true.
+  - `train_only`: 'true' if you want to only train a model and skip the evaluation part. 'false' if not. **NOT TAKEN INTO ACCOUNT IF** `evaluate_only` is true.

 For the input/ouput (io), you need to specify:
-  - An output directory, where the model and related information will be exported
+  - `output_dir`: an output directory, where the model and related information will be exported.
-  - An image directory, where your well organized folders with plankton images are: it is the training set.
-The plankton images must be sorted by taxonomist classes into subfolders.
+  - `train_images_dir`: an image directory for the training set images.
+The plankton and/or particle images must be sorted by taxonomic classes into subfolders.
 It is standardized to be used with Ecotaxa.
-Each subfolder is named by the class's display name, and the ecotaxa ID, separated by two "_", and contains images from only its taxo class : 'DisplayName__EcotaxaID'.
-The typical way to export data from ecotaxa in such folders organization is to make a D.O.I. export, exporting all images and keep only 'white on black' images = *_100.png.
+Each subfolder is named by the class's display name, and the ecotaxa ID, separated by two "_", and contains images from only its taxonomic class : 'DisplayName__EcotaxaID'.
+The typical way to export data from ecotaxa in such folders organization is to make a D.O.I. export, exporting all images and keep only 'white on black' images = *_100.png (see [here](#how-to-prepare-your-dataset-from-an-ecotaxa-project-?)).
 The maximum number of accepted classes is 40.
+  - `test_images_dir`: an image directory for the test set images.
+It will only be used if you evaluate a model (training + evaluation or evaluation only).
+  - `training_features_file`: the name of your training features file.
+If it does not already exist, it will be created automatically so give it a great name !
-  - The name of your features file.
-If it does not already exist, it will be created so give it a great name !
+  - `test_features_file`: the name of your test features file.
+If it does not already exist, it will be created automatically so give it a great name as well !
-  - The path to a test set for evaluation.
 Unused if `train_only`is 'true'.
-  - The path to a model (extension should be .model, a model created using XGBoost).
+  - `model`: the path to a model (the format of the file should be `Muvpec_KEY.model`, a model created using XGBoost).
 Only used for `evaluation_only`.
-  - The path to a tsv file containing the objid and the UVP6 acquisition threshold of each image for which features will be extracted.
+  - `objid_threshold_file`: the path to a tsv file containing the objid and the UVP6 acquisition threshold of each image for which features will be extracted.
 Only used if `use_objid_threshold_file` is set to `true`.

 For the instrument parameter, you need to specify:
   - The pixel threshold of your UVP6 `uvp_pixel_threshold`, that is the threshold value used to split image pixels into foreground (> threshold) and background (<= threshold) pixels.
 It is usually comprised between 20 and 22.
   - If you wish to use a variable threshold value (e.g. if you are working with images acquired with different UVP6), set `use_objid_threshold_file` to `true`.

 Then, for XGBoost parameters of the training, you need to specify:
   - An initialization seed `random_state`.
-It is important if you build multiple models with a different XGBoost configuration.
-The number is not important, you can keep 42 with trust.
+It is important if you build multiple models with a different XGBoost configurations.
+The number is not important, you can keep 42.
   - A number of CPU cores `n_jobs` that will depend on the computational power of your machine or server.
   - The [learning rate](https://en.wikipedia.org/wiki/Learning_rate).
 It controls the magnitude of adjustements made to the model's parameter during each iteration of training (i.e. in our model, at each boosting round).
 A high learning rate may cause the optimization to miss the optimal parameter values (e.g. it leads to oscillations or divergence) while a low learning rate might lead to a slow training due to a slow convergence to the minimum of the loss function or it can also get stuck in local minima.
   - The maximum depth of a tree `max_depth`.
 For technical reasons, it is forbidden to go beyond 7.